wmealing/wmealing.github.io/index.md

 Listed below are some of the things that I'm working on that I think others may be interested in.

-# Encrypting a disk to only boot in A system.
+# Encrypting a disk to only boot in a specific system.

 Recent research papers related to flaws in thunderbolt and secureboot have piqued my interest in learning more about what can be done to prevent a system comprimised in such a way from being abused.
-I've written about [what I have learned](./tpm-pcr07.md)
+I've written about [what I have learned](./tpm-pcr07.md).

 # Toshiba Toughpad FZ-G1-3